 The Personalized Camp Axe is the ideal blade for clearing a campground or making rent in between acting gigs.
 This 2lb.
 Hudson Bay Camp Axe sports an 18” curved hickory handle for controlled, comfortable wielding and a steel head with a tempered bit hardness of Rc 48-55 targeted 1¼” from the edge, if you’re into that sort of thing.

-The camp axe’s head is coated with black enamel and clear lacquer to deter rust, then laser-etched with a name of choice to deter the theft of such a magnificent tool.
-We’ve also, laser-initialed the handle so its majesty can be identified in the dark by feel alone.
+The camp axe’s head is coated with black enamel and clear lacquer to deter rust.
+Then axe's neck is laser-etched with initials of choice to deter the theft of such a magnificent tool.

 And a sharp axe is a safe axe, so we’re pursuing safety with the Moteng Dual-Grit sharpening stone.

 Offerman Woodshop is a makers collective rebelling against the glitzy LA lifestyle with gritty, hand-crafted woodworking projects, and Good Clean Fun is Offerman’s newest book documenting the finesse, friends, and fun of the woodshop.
 This tell-all includes tales of elbow grease, classic Offerman wisdom, not-so-classic Offerman odes to wood, and instructions for projects to try at home.